butcherg/DRG_168/stl/engine/README.md

 # DRG #168 Engine Core

 The six files in this directory are the core parts to assemble the basic engine.
+Their dimensions are expressed in millimeters to accommodate 3d printing.
 The have been designed to allow a number of fabrication alternatives, particularly printing the frame in metal or hand-fabication in brass.

 ## Viewing